Introduce Your Undergraduate and Graduate Students to the UWC

 We know that undergraduate and graduate students often find the Writing Center because someone suggested it to them.
 We also know that writers sometimes need a nudge.
 If you would like to offer extra credit for a UWC visit or if you would like to offer extra credit for a UWC visit or to require a UWC visit, feel free to adapt the sample language below for your assignment prompts, course syllabi, and Canvas resources.

-Sample UWC Extra Credit Policy*
+Sample UWC Extra Credit/Required Visit Policies*

 2. To prepare for and schedule your UWC sessions, visit the UWC's Make an Appointment page.

-3. All UWC sessions are private: your UWC consultant will not directly share any details of your visits with me.
+3. All UWC sessions are private.
+Your UWC consultant will not directly share any details of your visits with me.

 4. To create proof of an in-person UWC session, ask your UWC consultant to complete a hard copy proof-of-visit form.
 To create proof of an online UWC session, ask your consultant to verify the session in the chat window.
 Your consultant will type a testimonial like this: “I am UWC Consultant Brianna Watt.
-I certify that Drew Kennedy participated in a 40-minute UWC consultation on November 5, 2023."
+I certify that Drew Kennedy participated in a 40-minute UWC consultation on November 5, 2024."
 You can then take a wide screenshot of the chatbox, making sure that it includes the time and date.

 How Students Can Verify Their UWC Visits